ORS Initiates Strategic Partnership in the Middle East with BioCatalyst for Sustainable Solutions in Waste Management - www.lokmattimes.com

 ORS Initiates Strategic Partnership in the Middle East with BioCatalyst for Sustainable Solutions in Waste Management

-Mumbai (Maharashtra) [India], April 4: Organic Recycling Systems Limited (ORS), a leading player in sustainable technology solutions, is poised ...
+PNN Mumbai (Maharashtra) [India], April 4: Organic Recycling Systems Limited (ORS), a leading player in sustainable technology solutions, is ...

 Mumbai (Maharashtra) [India], April 4: Organic Recycling Systems Limited (ORS), a leading player in sustainable technology solutions, is poised to venture into the Middle East market as they have entered into a Memorandum of Agreement (MOA) with BioCatalyst, the authorized Middle East distributor and service provider for Bio Organic Catalyst Inc., headquartered in California, USA.
 This significant agreement emphasizes ORS's commitment to advancing sustainable solutions for waste management in the Middle East Region.